KSym04/zen-addons-for-siteorigin-page-builder/readme.md

 ### How to activate your widgets? ###

-To enable our ZASO widgets, please activate it on `'Plugins > SiteOrigin Widgets'`
+Please ensure that 'SiteOrigin Widgets Bundle' plugin was installed, then to enable our ZASO widgets, please activate it on `'Plugins > SiteOrigin Widgets'`

 ## Changelog ##

+### 1.0.7 ###
+* New: Added new widget 'Contact Form 7'
+* Tweak: Minor improvements

 ### 1.0.6 ###
 * New: Added new widget 'YouTube Video Lightbox'